surlymatt/nipy-LogicAnalyser/README.md

 # nipy-LogicAnanalyser
-A simple logic analyser for NI devices
+A simple logic analyser for NI devices.

+This is a sample only, to make use of a second-hand NI device and the recently released official NI Python support package.